rohanmahto592/freelance_frontend/README.md

 # Glimpse
   ## Features
-  - It is an inventory management system along with preprocessing of excelData.
+  1. **Comprehensive Inventory Management System:**
-  - Place indian + international order with 3 types(ADMIT/DEPOST,FARE,DPM)
+   - Facilitates Indian and international order placements with three distinct types: ADMIT/DEPOST, FARE, DPM.
-  - Login/Signup with Admin Authorization
-  - Role based interfaces
-  - Upload excelSheet for data preprocessing(includes cleaning,filtering, location based mapping using google api and mapping of the data to different shipment services such as Shiprocket,Indian Post,etc).
+   - Implements data preprocessing for Excel files, including cleaning, filtering, and location-based mapping via Google API.
+It seamlessly integrates with various shipment services like Shiprocket, Indian Post, etc.
-  - Validation of email, phone number, address, pincode and city for both national and international orders.
+   - Incorporates validation checks for email, phone number, address, pincode, and city for both national and international orders to ensure accuracy and consistency.
-  - Implemented Transaction for inconsistency of data and rate limiter to prevent from the excessive API's hits.
+   - Manages transactions to handle data inconsistencies and includes a rate limiter mechanism to prevent excessive API hits.

+2. **Secure Login/Signup with Admin Privileges:**
+   - Offers secure authentication for users with role-based access control, ensuring different interfaces and permissions based on roles.
+   - Admin authorization enables access to privileged functionalities and control over the system's critical aspects.

+3. **Live Order Tracking and Cron Job Management:**
-  - Live tracking of the orders based on tracking id.
+   - Provides live order tracking functionalities based on unique tracking IDs, allowing users to monitor the status of their orders in real-time.
-  - Cron job for fetching the status of the orders.
+   - Utilizes a cron job to regularly fetch the status of orders, ensuring updated information is available consistently.

-  - Persist data for the forms.
-  - Inventory management for items,(adding, updating,delete and mapping items for colleges).
+4. **Persistent Data Handling and Inventory Management:**
+   - Includes features for persisting form data, ensuring that information is retained even after sessions or transactions.
+   - Manages inventory items by enabling addition, updating, deletion, and item mapping for different institutions or colleges, ensuring efficient inventory control and mapping.

 | Project | Link |